 - Establish training manuals for each job responsibility.

-- Ask Workers Compensation insurer for training help.
+- Ask Workers Compensation insurers for training help.

 THE TOP TEN DON'TS